jacktangsy/jacktangsy.github.io/_pages/teaching_before_phd.md

 For Institutions and Professors
 ====
-Some undergraduates believe that serving as a teaching assistant will enhance their chances of admission to top institutions.
+Some Chinese undergraduates believe that serving as a teaching assistant will enhance their chances of admission to top institutions.
 However, based on my interactions with professors in the US, this belief is misguided.
 Admissions committees at top institutions prioritize research experience, strong academic performance, and demonstrated intellectual curiosity over teaching assistant roles.
 While teaching experience can be valuable, it is not a decisive factor in graduate admissions, especially for undergraduate students.

 Institutions and professors should make this clear to their students, guiding them to focus on developing skills and experiences that truly matter for their academic and professional advancement.